sanujkul/8085_ECC17/README.md

 # 8085_ECC17
 ### This is project done under guidance of Prof D.V.
-Gadre in his lab The Center for Electronics Design and Technology
+Gadre in his lab The Centre for Electronics Design and Technology

 ### The aim was to make a project using 8085 microprocessor.
+We made a project that uses GPS NEO 6M and displays required fields on the LCD.

 ### In this readme we will display the Project Report, so it will be lot different from actual README.md